DariusTG/dariustg.github.io/_posts/2016-09-29-scatterplot-me.md

 {% assign image = page.images[0] %}
 {% include image.html image=image %}

- It was relatively easy to do using the [png](http://www.rforge.net/png/)
+ It was relatively easy to do using the [png](http://www.rforge.net/png/) package.

 {% highlight r %}